SouthportFlower Show

 What should I wear to the Southport Flower Show?

-The show is outdoors and covers a large site โ comfortable walking shoes are essential.
-August in Lancashire can be warm and sunny or cool and rainy (often both on the same day).
-Bring layers and a light waterproof.
-Sun cream in warm weather.
+Comfortable walking shoes are non-negotiable, the site is large and mostly on grass.
+August weather in Lancashire can be warm and sunny, cool and rainy, or both on the same day.
+Bring layers and a waterproof.
+Sun cream for warm days.
 Avoid heels on the grass.

 How do I get to the Southport Flower Show without a car?

-Train to Southport (Merseyrail Northern Line from Liverpool) then walk or take a short bus ride to Victoria Park โ approximately 15โ20 minutes on foot.
-Shuttle buses usually operate from the town centre.
+Train to Southport station (Merseyrail from Liverpool Central, approximately 45 minutes), then 15 minutes' walk or a short bus ride to Victoria Park.
+Shuttle buses usually operate from the town centre during the show.
 The show also publishes cycling routes from Southport station.

 What's at the Southport Flower Show?